anakos9/RaffleEspresso/README.md

 # RaffleEspresso Mac Setup Guide

 # For this to work correctly:
-# The User MUST sign into each of their emails and TURN ON 'ALLOW LESS SECURE APPS gmail account settings
+  The User MUST sign into each of their emails and TURN ON 'ALLOW LESS SECURE APPS gmail account settings.
-# Only required to do this once for each email
+  Only required to do this once for each email.

 Ruby on Rails